-I enjoy doing demonstrations for local historical organizations and civic groups where I show people how furniture and millwork were made during the 1800s.
-Visitors who watch my demonstrations normally use several words to describe me, including carpenter, wood carver, wood worker or wood wright.
-Since I never want to sound argumentative I usually don’t correct them or suggest an alternative.
-However, in the 19th century there were many specialized craftsmen working with wood who made particular things with their own special tools.
+I enjoy doing demonstrations for local historical organizations and civic groups where I show people how furniture and millwork were made during the 19th century.
+Visitors who watch my demonstrations usually use several different words to describe me, including carpenter, wood carver, wood worker or wood wright.
+Since I never want to sound argumentative, I usually don’t correct them or suggest an alternative.
+However, in the 19th century, there were many specialized craftsmen working with wood who made particular things with their own specialized tools.
 Each craftsman and craft had a name that identified them and their trade.

-Three trades wood working with wood are carpenter, joiner and cabinet maker.
+Three trades which were particularly pertinent to my work are the carpenter, joiner and cabinet maker.
 Depending on the event and what I’m making, I usually describe myself as a cabinet maker or joiner.
 I’m never a carpenter.
 So, what is the difference?

 “It is the business of the carpenter to cut out and frame large pieces of timber, and then join them together, or fit them to brick or stone walls, to constitute them the outlines or skeleton of buildings or parts of buildings.”

 In short, a carpenter builds buildings.
 He frames the walls and roof using heavy timbers and mortise and tenon joints or dimensioned lumber and nails.
-He shingles, builds scaffolds and trusses and sheaths the framing.
-He works on the job site using heavy tools such as large augers, saws, wooden beetles and chisels.
-In Hazen’s time this did mean timber framing, but later in the century this could have meant balloon framing or platform framing too.
+He shingles, builds scaffolds and trusses and sheaths the frame.
+He works on the jobsite using heavy tools such as large augers, saws, wooden sledges and chisels.
+In Hazen’s time this did mean post-and-beam carpentry, but later in the century this could have meant balloon framing or platform framing too.